 In 2018, MDAH began actively participating in NAGPRA by documenting the number of Native Ancestors in our care.

 The transfer of individuals is underway at MDAH.
 Interact with the map to view active and pending repatriations.
 Our ethical and legal obligations assist us in transitioning these individuals through active consultation with our Tribal partners.

 If you are in possession of Native Ancestors and/or funerary objects, they may be transferred to MDAH under a Care and Trust Agreement with Tribal Nations.
 MDAH staff can help you return the individuals to the appropriate Tribe through the use of an approved Transfer Agreement.

 Please email us and select the "Care and Trust" subject header.

 Repatriate Mississippi Initiative

 In March 2021, MDAH launched the Repatriate Mississippi Initiative, designed to connect MDAH with other institutions across the country who may have Native American remains that were removed from Mississippi.
 This initiative facilitates shared expertise and assists institutions who may lack the resources necessary to complete NAGPRA.
-As of now, sixteen institutions have been contacted from eleven states.
 Click on the map to see the states participating.
 See the table below detailing these institutions and their participation status.

 Email us to learn more about how your institution can participate and select “Repatriate Mississippi Initiative” in the subject header.